PabloGP18/Crash-course-React/README.md

 Pops(short word for properties) is the optional input that any component can accept.
 It allows the component content to be dynamic.

 The good thing about using component is that you can reuse them many times.
+Very important is that a props value can not be changed in the function.

 Here is an example how to use props to make the components reusable: